 Indie author and creative business coach Jason Zook raised significant money for his first book through crowdsourced sponsorship.
 Starting on page 1 at $600 and decreasing the price per page by $3 ($597, $594, $591, etc) down to page 200 priced at $3 brought in a total of $60,000 for the inner page, plus inside cover flaps at $5000 each, and front and back covers at a five-figure sum each, before selling a single copy of the appropriately named Creativity for Sale.

 Which Business Model for Authors is right for you?

 Some of these models might be anathema to you, others more appealing.
 The important thing is to know which model you are working, or want to work, and set your publishing business up around that.

 You choose how you run your business.
 If something doesn’t work, or stops working, you can experiment and iterate until you get it right.

 Whatever model you choose, the benefit of being an independent author is that you get to choose how you run your business.
 If something doesn't work, you get to change it.

-These ten business models for indie authors represent what's working now, but with our changeable industry the future might hold ten more possibilities.
+These business models for indie authors represent what's working now, but with our changeable industry the future might hold other possibilities.
 (See ALLi's Self-Publishing 3.0 Campaign for more on this.

 OVER TO YOU